vinhhna/hybrid_multimodal_retrieval/hybrid_multimodal_retrieval_mini/README.md

 # Hybrid Multimodal Retrieval - Mini Version

-A simple image search system using CLIP and FAISS.
+A simple image search system using CLIP and FAISS, with optional BLIP-2 re-ranking for better accuracy.

 ## What it does

 - Search images using text descriptions
 - Find captions for images
 - Find similar images
+- Hybrid search (CLIP + BLIP-2) for improved accuracy

 ## Setup